Ichijyoma Mankitsu Gurashi!

-Ichijōma Mankitsu Gurashi! (一畳間まんきつ暮らし!) is a Japanese four-panel manga series written and illustrated by Kumako Hisama.
-It began serialization in Houbunsha's Manga Time Kirara magazine in December 2018, and has been compiled into four volumes as of July 2025.
-An anime television series adaptation has been announced.
+Ichijyoma Mankitsu Gurashi! (一畳間まんきつ暮らし!, Ichijōma Mankitsu Gurashi!) is a Japanese four-panel manga series written and illustrated by Kumako Hisama.
+It began serialization in Houbunsha's Manga Time Kirara magazine in December 2018, and has been compiled into five volumes as of May 2026.
+An anime television series adaptation produced by PRA aired from April to June 2026.

 Plot

 The series follows Meiko Morita, a high school girl from the countryside.
 She enrolls at Amamiya Girls Academy, an all-girls school in Tokyo, attracted by an offer to live at a dorm with an allowance.
 However, upon arriving in Tokyo, she discovers that the dorm is actually a manga cafe.
 She ends up working at the cafe in order to pay for her tuition, befriending the cafe's residents.